 It was really good for a Slender game.
-It's just that it uses too much blood in it and it doesn't make sense.
+It's just that it uses too much blood in it and it doesn't have the slender-logic.
 Why does the player have two hands (if you didn't watch Marble Hornets or play Slender: The Arrival then don't respond to this)?

-The Slender Man model looked a bit bad.
-It looked like someone tried to make Slendy thin with Paint and use an image to make him the enemy. (although it was made in the EDuke32 engine, since EDuke32 uses 2D characters, i think. i'm noet suer)
+The Slender Man model looked a bit too choppy.
+It looked like someone tried to make Slendy thin with Paint.
+But it looked really really nice. (although it was made in the EDuke32 engine, since EDuke32 uses 2D characters, i think. i'm noet suer)

 I also wouldn't say it was 'scary'.
-It might be creepy, but not the "Amnesia-scary".
-I was kinda startled by the scares I found, but it didn't scare me.
+It might be creepy, since I had been shaking due to vulnerability.
 I was most likely full of tension to be captured.
 But I can approve the environment.

 Also with the fact that this game gave my computer a lot of seizures.
 I wouldn't recommend using a very old engine for Windows 7.
 This engine must belong to the times of Windows 98 o_o